 - Interval - is based on time and predictable.
-Reinforcement will occur every ten minutes if the behavior is appropriate or reinforcement will be provided to the first occurance within a ten minute period if it happens.
-If not then whenever the first occurance happens.
-After reinforcemnt is provided, then the clock will reset and timing will start again.
+Reinforcement will occur every ten minutes if the behavior is appropriate or reinforcement will be provided to the first occurrence within a ten minute period if it happens.
+If not then whenever the first occurrence happens.
+After reinforcement is provided, then the clock will reset and timing will start again.

 - Ignore inappropriate behavior. (time out or negative reinforcement)